Skip to Main Content

 The main principles of what you can apply for are:

-• It is classed as capital expenditure
+• It is classed as eligible capital expenditure.

-• It meets the fund objectives
+• It meets the fund objectives.

-• It is not for routine maintenance or repair
+• It is not for routine maintenance or repair.

-• It is not for like for like replacement
+• It is not for like for like replacement.

-• It does not include input VAT reclaimable by you from HMRC
+• It does not include input VAT reclaimable by you from HMRC.

 • Although the minimum grant size is £5,000, for equipment to be classed as capital and therefore eligible, all equipment items that make up the grant of £5k or more must each be £2,000 or greater in value.
 Note: multiples of identical (i.e. the exact same) items with a cumulative value of £2,000 or greater purchased in a single transaction are also included as eligible for this.
-There is no such minimum item or invoice requirement for refurbishment.
+There is no such minimum item or invoice requirement for refurbishment requests.

 What documentation do I need to supply with my application?